Saint Francis speaking to the animals

 1938.

 Jean Bazaine, like many of his contemporaries, has always pursued an intense activity related to mural art, in monumental works.
-Although he is best known as a designer of stained glass or mosaics, he also created tapestry cartoons, starting from the late 1930s.
-These achievements fall within the framework of a renewal of sacred art, of which Bazaine, especially after the war, will be one of the main protagonists.
+Although he is best known as a designer of stained glass or mosaics, he also created cartoons for tapestries, from the late 1930s.
+These achievements fall within the framework of a renewal of sacred art, of which Bazaine, especially after the war, was one of the main protagonists.

-Jean Bazaine directs with Abbot Morel (who will be one of the major players in the introduction of abstraction in churches), from 1936 to 1937, a painting workshop, from which, probably, advanced concerns already in the field of sacred art.
-Our cartoon, figurative (Bazaine abandons figuration during the war), with traditional iconography, is thus a modest testimony to the artist's first steps in both mural art and sacred art.
+Jean Bazaine directs with Abbot Morel (who will be one of the major players in the introduction of abstraction in churches), from 1936 to 1937, a painting workshop, from which, probably, concerns already advanced in the field of sacred art.
+Our cartoon, figurative (Bazaine abandons figuration during the war), with traditional iconography, is thus a modest testimony to the artist's first steps both in mural art and in sacred art.